RobertLeisner/Bodoconsult.Core.Typography/README.md

 # About us

-Bodoconsult (<http://www.bodoconsult.de>) is a Munich based software company.
+Bodoconsult <http://www.bodoconsult.de> is a Munich based software company from Germany.

 Robert Leisner is senior software developer at Bodoconsult.
 See his profile on <http://www.bodoconsult.de/Curriculum_vitae_Robert_Leisner.pdf>.